LinkClinton/Code-Red/Documents/Resource.md

 For `Texture1D` the height must be one.

 **Notice : the layout of texture must be `ResourceLayout::GeneralRead` when we create a texture.**

+**Notice : the MSAA texture is the texture with MultiSample::Count2/4/8/16/32.
+And the miplevels of MSAA texture should be 1, the dimension of MSAA texture should be `Dimension2D`, the usage of MSAA texture should has `ResourceUsage::RenderTarget` or `ResourceUsage::DepthStencil`.**

 If you are using rtv\dsv in DirectX12 mode, you can set the `TextureProperty::ClearValue` to optimize the clear operation(**the value you used in clear operation should be same as the value you set**).